AmrutaMohapatra/Covid-19/README.md

 * 5 age groups were created (18-24,25-34,35-44,45-54,55-64).
 A large number of employees are between 35-44 while the smallest group was 55-64.
 * A large number of employees work at the headquarters versus remotely.
 * The gender distribution across departments is fairly balanced but there are generally more male than female employees.
-* The marketing department has the highest turnover rate followed by
+* The marketing department has the highest turnover rate followed by training.
+* A large number of employees come from state of Ohio.